 Another cause of sleep deprivation for adults is shift work – a situation where employees may have to work at night or other “off-hour” times.
 Then there are the true sleep disorders.
 It is estimated that 30% of American men and 12% of American women between the ages of 30 and 70, have an obstructive breathing disorder like sleep apnea, and 90% of those sufferers are undiagnosed.

 More recently, the prevalence of personal electronic devices and our incessant use of them close to bedtime has also been shown to disrupt sleep.
 Personal electronics often use blue light to affect the brightness of the screens on our smartphones, tablets, and TVs.
-Exposure to bright light, particularly blue light, at night has been shown to disrupt sleep patterns.
+Exposure to bright light, particularly blue light, at night has been shown to disrupt sleep patterns but can be reduced with blue light glasses.

 Lastly, there is a lack of access to education and available treatment aids for sleep issues.
 Many sleep-sufferers think, “well, this is just how it is,” deprioritizing sleep issues as unsolvable and therefore not seeking diagnosis and treatment for their problems.
 Note: This is why SleepScore Labs was founded.
 Using Sleepscore or SleepScore Max helps identify sleep issues and provides suggestions so that your doctor can properly help.